Securing your data this Christmas

 4. Audit your firewall policies

 Firewalls are the first line of defence for preventing unauthorized users from accessing your online information.
-Check, or ask your IT service provider to check, that your firewall does not have many legacy configurations or unused policies.
+Check, or ask your IT service provider whether your firewall has any legacy configurations or unused policies.
 These dodgy connections could be impeding your firewall’s effectiveness.
-This work can be complicated but is worth doing to ensure optimum protection for your data.
+This work can be complicated, but it is worth doing to protect for your data.

 5. Invest in quality security systems

-Smaller businesses might hesitate at the cost of investing in good quality cybersecurity but making that decision could ultimately save companies from the increasing financial and legal cost of a data breach.
-All of your devices and applications should have strong antivirus and malware protection, and your company should also be backing up data and running regular security checks.
+Smaller businesses might hesitate at the cost of investing in good quality cybersecurity.
+But making that decision could ultimately save companies from the financial and legal cost of a data breach.
+Your devices and applications should have strong antivirus and malware protection, and your company should also be backing up data and running regular security checks.

 Ensuring that customers are protected and secure is one of the highest priorities for SoConnect.
 We will explore cybersecurity with you during our IT Risk Management planning, helping to clarify any potential risks in your IT security.
 We’re equipped with the latest technology to allow us to monitor your IT systems and hardware security 24/7/365, allowing our team to act fast if an issue is identified.

-Protect your business in time for the Christmas holidays: when it comes to security, we’re serious about keeping you safe.
+Protect your business from cybercriminals in time for the Christmas holidays: when it comes to security, we’re serious about keeping you safe.